GOVERNANCE AND CORPORATE AUDIT SYSTEMS - UNIT 1

 Moreover, the ability to work in a group will be ascertained through the supervision, by the professor, of the group work and/or case studies elaborated during the course, with particular reference to what was dealt with in the first module.

-The group work will be differently developed in consideration of the number of participating students, but will provide the assignment of 0, 1, 2 or 3 points (depending on the results obtained) to be added to the final evaluation acquired by supporting the final written test.
+The group work will be differently developed in consideration of the number of participating students, but will provide the assignment of 0, 1, 2 or 3 points (depending on the results obtained) to be added to the final evaluation acquired by supporting the final exam.

 The student will have to demonstrate that he/she has understood, and be able to apply, the fundamental concepts of each subject dealt with.

-The use of texts and calculator during the performance of this written test is not permitted.
+The use of texts during the performance of the oral exam test is not permitted.
 The results will be communicated to the students through the information system used in this regard by the Department of Economic and Business Sciences (Esse3).

 Moreover, the verification of learning can consider the sustaining of an ongoing test, during the course, concerning the topics of the first Module.
 In this case, the test will last 45 minutes, and will consist of 2 open questions, with the same weight, and the result will be expressed in 30/30.
 In this case, the results will be visible within the "Elly" portal within two weeks of carrying out the test in progress.